-Burlap and roses are such popular wedding and party themes right now, why not make matching cake pops!
+Burlap and roses are such popular wedding and party themes right now, why not make Burlap Cake Pops!

 Here is how you make them.

-To Remove the Sugarveil Icing from the mat, turn the mat over (design side down) on some paper towel and use the spreader to hold down the created SugarVeil piece and remove by pulling the mat away from the design.
-Next I cut the SugarVeil into long strips 2 squares wide.
+To Remove the Sugarveil Icing from the mat, turn the mat over (design side down).
+Use the spreader to hold down the SugarVeil piece and remove by pulling the mat away from the design.
+Next, I cut the SugarVeil into long strips 2 squares wide.
 Then I cut those strips in half.
 Finally at the half way point of each piece I cut an opening for the cake pop stick.